ubiquity/rpc-handler/README.md

 ## Features

 -   **Automatic RPC Selection:** Dynamically tests whitelisted RPCs for latency, sync status (`eth_syncing`), and specific contract bytecode (Permit2 via `eth_getCode`) to find the best endpoint.
-Prioritizes fully valid ('ok') RPCs, but falls back to the fastest 'syncing' RPC if no 'ok' options are available.
-Never uses RPCs with incorrect bytecode.
+Uses an intelligent fallback system that adapts to operation requirements:
+    - For standard operations: Can use any responsive RPC in order of preference: fully synced > wrong Permit2 bytecode > syncing
+    - For Permit2-related operations: Only uses RPCs with correct Permit2 bytecode
 -   **Whitelisting:** Uses a configurable `src/rpc-whitelist.json` to manage the pool of RPCs to test.
 -   **Caching:** Caches detailed latency test results (including status/errors) in `.rpc-cache.json` (Node.js) or `localStorage` (browser) to speed up subsequent requests (default 1-hour TTL).
 -   **Fallback:** Automatically retries requests with the next fastest valid RPC (using the same 'ok' > 'syncing' priority) if the primary choice fails.